 This is exactly the situation that Vianne finds herself in as she risks losing it all, including her life.
 On the other side of the front, Vianne’s sister, Isabelle finds herself betrayed by love and entering the Resistance.

-If you are looking for women’s historical fiction, The Nightingale is perfect for you.
+If you are looking for women’s historical fiction, The Nightingale is a perfect WWII novel for you.
 A Goodreads Best Historical Novel of the Year, People’s Choice Favorite Fiction Winner, and a Buzzfeed Best Book of the Year, Kristen Hannah once again captivates audiences with her storytelling abilities.

 On the other side in a German town, Werner is an orphan who joins Hitler’s Youth for his talents.
 On an assignment to undermine the Resistance, Werner crosses paths with Marie-Laure.
 A story of unlikely friendship and war along with a hidden jewel, All The Light We Cannot See is a beautiful and tragic story about opposing sides and survival.